All Episodes

 I don't sit here and swoon over the theatrics or any of that.

-And the polling data shows that he's got problems, and they are going to continue.
+And the polling data shows that he's got problems.

 Wait till you hear this Harlem minister go after Obama, folks.

-Why are you gonna play the Harlem minister?
+And you might be saying, well, Rush, why are you going to play the Harlem minister?

-We we don't understand that dynamic.
+We don't understand that dynamic.

-Operation Chaos, rush the vote is a sticking point.
+Rush the vote is a sticking point.

-Mrs. Clinton in Michigan today, trying to persuade Michigan to revote, talking about it's unfair for Michiganders to be disenfranchised.
+Mrs. Clinton in Michigan today trying to persuade Michigan to revote, talking about it's unfair for Michiganders to be disenfranchised.

-Her campaign accused Barack Obama of standing in the way of a second presidential primary in Michigan as several state lawmakers expressed concerns over suggested rules uh governing any revote.
+Her campaign accused Barack Obama of standing in the way of a second presidential primary in Michigan as several state lawmakers expressed concerns over suggested rules governing any revote.

 One of the sticking points holding up a possible do-over election in Michigan is a rule that would ban anybody who voted in the Republican presidential primary from voting again in the Democrat one.